 But maybe not!
 There will be gasoline in other vehicles, gas storage tanks, and anywhere else with gasoline-operated equipment.
 You just need to get it out…and transfer it to where you need it.

-Besides pointing out a few products, the notion here is to think about sourcing gasoline for ‘if and when’ the grid goes down.
-Generators will be the #1 consumer for gasoline during this time (up until such time that the grid-down becomes ‘long term’) and it won’t take long before people run out of their typical 5-gallon gas storage.
+During emergency situations such as this, Generators will be the #1 consumer for gasoline during this time.
+And it won’t take long before people run out of their typical 5-gallon gas storage.